MoreiraLAB/GPCR-A17-MAAP/README.md

 python LR_5init.py
 ```

-11) **``` gpcr_a17_maap.py```** - Script to train, test and validate the RF base model on the training, testing and drug validation dataset (drugs never seen).
+11) **``` gpcr_a17_maap.py```** - Script to train, test and validate the GPCR-A17 MAAP metamodel on the training, testing and drug validation dataset (drugs never seen).
 The trained model can be found in  ./models/ folder.
 The metrics with standard deviation and the feature importance plots will be displayed.

 ```bash
 python gpcr_a17_maap.py